NHS treatment - Your rights

 • keep your personal information confidential,

-• let you see your health records, and
+• let you see your health records,

-• respect your human rights.
+• respect your human rights,

 • NHS staff should follow codes of practice and guidance.